-Placed right beside the lobby of the firm’s 167,000-square-foot suburban New Jersey campus, its 8,100-square-foot, ADA-compliant Sim Center is a new lab model for demonstrating and testing new pharmaceuticals and surgeries.
-The center’s welcoming ambiance fosters collaboration among members and outside consultants in the firm’s first-hand advances.
+Synopsis: Located beside the lobby of The Medicine Company’s 167,000 SF suburban New Jersey campus, the new 8,100 SF Medical Simulation Center is a new lab model for demonstrating and testing pharmaceuticals and surgical procedures through simulation settings and devices.
+The center’s welcoming ambiance fosters collaboration among members and outside consultants.
+Its prominent location within the corporate HQ invites the participation of all staff members while highlighting advances in technology and research.
+The space and its creative use symbolize the firm’s culture.

-An oft-mentioned term in the interviews, “Simulation as Theater,” became the theme for creating spaces where actor and spectator, teacher and learner roles could alternate, and for redefining rooms to let participants observe each other’s activities in sense-exciting ways.
+An oft-mentioned term in the interviews, “Simulation as Theater,” became the theme for creating spaces in which actor and spectator, teacher and learner roles could alternate, and for redefining rooms to let participants observe each other’s activities in sense-exciting ways.